Princess Yōko of Mikasa: Public appearances

+Household

-On 6 June 2012, Prince Tomohito died from multiple organ failure.
+On 6 June 2012 Prince Tomohito died from multiple organ failure.
 His funeral and ceremony was attended by Princess Yōko and other members of the Imperial Family.
 In June 2013 in a statement about the Prince's household, it was announced by the Imperial Household Agency that "it [had] reduced the number of households in the Imperial family by one", integrating it into the household led by his father.
-According to the agency's officials the household integration won't have any effect on lives of the widow and daughters of Prince Tomohito.
+According to the agency's officials the household integration would not have any effect on lives of the widow and daughters of Prince Tomohito.
+In September 2025 and subsequent to the death of Princess Mikasa, Yōko's elder sister Akiko assumed the leadership of the Mikasa branch of the imperial family, becoming the first princess of the blood royal to head a household in decades.
+Yōko remains in the original household now carried on by her elder sister while a separate household was established for their mother.

 Health

+In March 2017 Princess Yōko suffered from cerebral anemia while walking out with a friend in Tokyo: she felt dizzy and subsequently fell hard onto her knees; after going to the Imperial Household Agency Hospital due to pain in her knees, she had to shorten her official schedule by a month to recover.

-On 8 February 2022, Princess Yōko was hospitalized at the University of Tokyo Hospital due to moderate pneumonia after testing positive for COVID-19.
-Princess Yōko was discharged from the University of Tokyo Hospital on 16 February after recovering from Covid-19.
+On 8 February 2022 Princess Yōko was hospitalized at the University of Tokyo Hospital due to moderate pneumonia after testing positive for COVID-19, the first case into the Imperial family.
+Princess Yōko was discharged from the University of Tokyo Hospital on 16 February after recovering from COVID-19.
 She returned to her Akasaka estate where she would recover from pneumonia.
 The doctors gave their permission after judging the Princess's condition as stable.

 On 25 March 2022, Princess Yōko spoke at a conference for deaf people about her "sensorineural hearing loss" and that it is sometimes difficult for her to hold a conversation due to her hearing loss.
 Subsequently, she revealed that her sensorineural hearing loss is due to Ménière's syndrome.

-Titles and styles

-Yōko is styled as Her Imperial Highness Princess Yōko.
+Motorsports

+In 2024 Super Formula Championship, the July Super Formula round at Fuji Speedway was named the Princess Yoko Cup in her honor.
+The press release announcing the event noted that she had served as the president of the Tokyo Motor Show and Japan Mobility Show.
+She spoke at the drivers' briefing and noted that she was a fan of motorsports and regularly read Japanese and global racing news.